Groundwork West Midlands were awarded £3,340 in the 2019-20 PEBBLE grant for their habitat restoration work at the Old Brickworks Nature Reserve.

 Photo shows the work the to landscape the areas around the ponds to improve drainage into the pond.
 Photo by kind permission of Groundwork West Midlands

-Groundwork plan to install a pond dipping platform on one of the restored ponds and also use the re-landscaped area to establish an outdoor classroom and play area.
+Groundwork installed a pond dipping platform on one of the restored ponds and also use the re-landscaped area to establish an outdoor classroom and play area.
 The re-landscaped areas have been planted with a woodland seed mix, which include Wild Garlic, Bluebells, Wood Anemone and Foxglove.

 In one of the areas where they undertook the woodland thinning, they have also cut a meandering path, which leads to a cleared woodland glade.
 Here, visitors can explore the woodland, experience the birds and butterflies the site has to offer, enjoy the isolation away from the main paths whilst still being in a sheltered area of woodland.